 There are 9 fully stocked aid stations along the course, a unique race t-shirt, professional photographs, and the unique engraved "Death Race Spike" (only if you finish), along with a catered hot meal at the finish.

 To qualify for the Georgia Death Race you must have run an official 50K or longer race within 365 days (and no later than February 15th ) of this year's GDR.
 The completion of any prior GDR will qualify you.

 Due to the popularity of this event, GDR now has a registration lottery!
 GDR is a Western States Endurance Run Golden Ticket race and qualifier if you go sub 23 hours.
 GDR is an ITRA registered event with 5 ITRA points and a UTMB qualifying race.

-To participate in the Georgia Death Race participants are REQUIRED to complete a minimum of 8 hours of trail maintenance and / or volunteering at a race, non-profit, or school activity by March 1, 2019.
+To participate in the Georgia Death Race participants are REQUIRED to complete a minimum of 8 hours of trail maintenance and / or volunteering at a race, trail building, trail maintenance by March 1, 2020.
+Access Work Verification form

 The closest airport is Atlanta Hartsfield-Jackson International Airport, approximately 2 hours 15 minutes from Vogel State Park.

 RunBum Tours does not issue refunds, transfers, or deferments!
 NO Exceptions

 The 2021 registration and lottery will open on June 2020.
 Exact date to be announced.
 For general information select the lottery information button below.